Reduction in Force - Layoffs

 This page provides resources and information on the layoff process for Washington local governments, including examples of procedures and other related documents.

-The subject of layoffs obviously is not pleasant for anyone.
-While layoffs clearly affect those who lose their jobs, they also affect those employees who remain, who may be asked to do more with less, and they affect the policy makers who may no longer be able to provide the services or level of services expected by the public.
+Layoffs - also called reductions in force – are sometimes necessary and difficult employment actions to take.
+The need for layoffs may be caused by lack of revenue caused by budget shortfalls or limited work.
+Although layoffs affect those who lose their jobs, they also impact those employees who remain, who may be asked to do more with less, and employers who may no longer be able to provide the services or level of services expected by the public.

-When layoffs do or are planned to occur, there are a host of issues that must be addressed.
-What notice, if any, must be given to the affected workers?
+When layoffs occur or are planned, there are several issues that must be addressed.
+What notice must be given to the affected workers?
 How are the workers to be laid off selected?
 Do the employees in the positions to be eliminated have "bumping rights" over other employees?
-What impact, if any, will the layoffs have on protected classes of employees, such as older employees or minorities, thereby possibly giving rise to discrimination complaints?
+What impact, if any, will the layoffs have on protected classes of employees, such as older employees or members of other protected groups, perhaps giving rise to potential discrimination complaints?
 Do the layoffs need to be bargained?
 What benefits are available to those who have been laid off?
-Will tasks formerly performed by the laid off workers continue to be performed by the remaining staff members, thus requiring changes in job descriptions and, possibly, salaries?
+Will tasks formerly performed by the laid-off workers continue to be performed by the remaining staff members, thus requiring changes in job descriptions and salaries?

-The following resources begin the process of providing answers.
+The following resources provide guidance for this process.
 They are, however, just a starting point.
 Reference should also be made to personnel policies, job descriptions, union contracts, and benefit agreements.
 Importantly, the preparation for layoffs should involve coordinated efforts by department heads, supervisors, human resource personnel, and legal representatives.

-Being laid off is certainly not something that most employees want to experience.
-However, providing good information to the affected employees can somewhat soften the blow, help explain why the layoff is occurring, and provide useful information on what to do next.
+Providing good information to the affected employees can somewhat soften the adverse impact of reductions in force, help explain why the layoff is occurring, and provide useful information on what to do next.
 The following documents provide examples of how a layoff might be handled.
-Even though some of the documents are over ten years old, the information and approach they provide is still useful.
+Even though some of the documents are older, the information and approach they provide is still useful.

 - Notification Letter of Impending Layoff (1999) - A basic letter providing notice of an impending layoff, the reason for the layoff, useful information to assist the employee in the short term, and a hope that laid off employees may someday be able to return.